Current Projects

 For more information please contact Rabbi Sarko with the information on the contact page.

-Refreshable Braille Mishkan Tfilah
+Refreshable Braille Prayerbooks

 The Federal government through the National Library System, began a program to provide free refreshable braille devices to the blind and visually impaired.
-It is currently operating in forty states and will be rolled out the remainder shortly.
-This provided an opportunity to place a denominational prayerbook on a portable device which is small, about 3"x 7"x 1" and weighs less than a pound.
+It is currently operating in all states.
+This provides an opportunity to place a denominational prayerbook on a portable device which is small, about 3"x 7"x 1" and weighs less than a pound.
 An entire prayerbook can be placed on it.
-The device was designed for reading books, line by line.
-Jewish services use of prayerbooks tend to skip around.
-Rabbi Sarko took the time to develop computer coding to place onto a refreshable braille file to allow use as it is needed within a service.
-The Mishkan Tefila Reform Prayerbook is currently available and we hope the remainder of the denominational prayerbooks will soon follow.

 For more information please contact Rabbi Sarko through the contact page.